 Smudge Publications are award winning food and travel publishers.
 They bring an authentic knowledgeable voice to the food scene and produce wonderful books that have done well in Australia and overseas.

 In 2015 they went online with Smudge Eats, a website to showcase restaurants and recipes for people to know what is popular and trending.
 Unfortunately they enter a space that is dominated by many established players and they found it challenging to grow their online presence.

 ‘How do we improve Smudge Eats’ online presence, brand and social media engagement?’

 My first task was a thorough audit of their website and social media platforms.
 The results revealed that most of the performance issues could be addressed simply by following standard best practice with backend data management and e-commerce design, but other issues would require a major adjustment to the information architecture.

 On social media the situation was a little bit better, the Smudge Team have a good eye for photography so their content looked fantastic, the drawback was that they weren’t able to effectively engage their audience and lead them to use the website.

-We were able to arrange extensive interviews with the stakeholders and a couple of the café owners listed in the books, as well as a number of website users.
-Our priority here was to understand how the business was operating and identify any issues that needed immediate improvement.
+I was able to arrange extensive interviews with the stakeholders and a couple of the café owners listed in the books, as well as a number of website users.
+The priority here was to understand how the business was operating and identify any issues that needed immediate improvement.